yifeiz-bu/Amcon-The-Healthy-Edge-Group-Makreting-Analysis/README.md

 ## **Data Structure**
 ![Untitled (1)](https://github.com/user-attachments/assets/805fea83-5291-4eeb-8524-384305be85df)

-The entity TRANSACTION represents a unqiue item purchase from a customer in store.
-It emodies as a single line of transaction record from a single receipt.
-From ERD perspective, a Transaction table use both the Item ID and Customer ID as a combined primary key, with another assimilated representation as the column "Receipt Alias".
+The TRANSACTION entity represents a unique item purchase made by a customer in-store.
+Each transaction is recorded as a single line item within a receipt.
+In the ERD, the Transaction table uses a composite primary key consisting of both Item ID and Customer ID.
+Additionally, it includes a 'Receipt Alias' column as an alternative representation to associate purchased item with their respective receipts.

 ## **Executive Summary**